 The Southern Mallee Primary Care Partnership (SMPCP) is a partnership of organisations (health, welfare, disability, local government, community based), across the Local Government Areas of Buloke, Gannawarra & Swan Hill (excluding Robinvale), who are working together to improve the health and wellbeing of the communities.

-Member and Associate Members have signed on to the Southern Mallee PCP Partnering Agreement 2015 - 2018. *Which has been extended to 31 June 2019.
+Member and Associate Members have signed on to the Southern Mallee PCP Partnering Agreement 2019 - 2023.